noahnewberger/Bikeshare-DC/data_loads/data_loads_readme.md

 1. dockless_trips - Dockles trip data through February 2018 (no Spin Jan data and no Mobike Feb data)

 1. dockless_trips_geo - Calculates trip distance, distance to closest start and end cabi station and keeps vital fields from dockless_trips.
 Jump data not currently included due to rounding issues with lat and lon that will hopefully be resolved in the future.
+As of 4/29: Now includes start and end ANC and Neighborhood Cluster.

 1. ofo_users - Ofo operator data, users trips by user id and month, as of April have data from October through Febrary